rishabh404-ai/QnAapi/README.md

 ![](working-screenshots/Post.jpg)

 PUT: Given the question id, this API will update the data related to that particular question.
 User can update text or image file for a particular question.
 A user can also add or remove some tags from the question.
-With every Id, a URL of the profile associated with the particular id is auto generated & gets attached to it so that we can directly go to that profile without editing the browser url again and again.
+With every user id, a URL of the profile associated with the particular id is auto generated & gets attached to it so that we can directly go to that profile without editing the browser url again and again.

 ![](working-screenshots/Put.jpg)

 GET: Given a single tag or a list of tags, this API will return a list of questions which have those tags.
-Just Go to : (Filters > Search > Enter tags to search) You can also arrange the api in ascending/descending order of ids.
+Just find Filter option in above right corner & Go to :
+(Filters > Search > Enter tags to search).
+You can also arrange the api in ascending/descending order of ids.

 ![](working-screenshots/Search_Get1.jpg)